Chicken Bryan Pasta Skillet is a twist on a Carrabba’s Italian Grill dish that is ready in about 30 minutes.

-Our favorite dish at our local Carrabba’s Italian Grill is the Chicken Trio, which is basically three chicken breast served three different ways.
-Jake, my husband, loves the Chicken Bryan so much that he always subs one and gets two Chicken Bryan and one Chicken Marsala.
+Our favorite dish at our local Carrabba’s Italian Grill is the Chicken Trio, which is basically three chicken breasts served three different ways.
+My husband Jake loves the Chicken Bryan so much that he always subs one and gets two Chicken Bryan and one Chicken Marsala.

-We were regulars there for about 4 years so we got to know the owner and staff like they were family.
+We were regulars there for about four years, so we got to know the owner and staff like they were family.
 Kellie, the owner of Carrabba’s while we were regulars, gave all her “favorite” customers a Carrabba’s cookbook for Christmas one year.
 This was the best idea ever!!!

 We love their food so much and were excited to make it at home for our family and friends.
-You would think that giving us this cookbook would have lessened our visits, but it didn’t.
-We still went every Friday night to be catered to until we were stuffed to the brim.
+You would think giving us this cookbook would have lessened our visits, but it didn’t.
+Every Friday night, we went to be catered to until we were stuffed to the brim.

 Easy Skillet Chicken Pasta

-The first time I made this, Jake walked in and he knew I had made something yummy, then he saw it.
-It was like a light trickled down from the heavens, and “AHHH” moment, with glorious music playing in the background, as he gazed at the skillet before him.
+The first time I made this, Jake walked in, and he knew I had made something yummy, when he saw it.
+It was like a light trickled down from the heavens, and an “AHHH” moment, with glorious music playing in the background, as he gazed at the skillet before him.